zachaa/Galaxy_Morphology_Classification/README.md

 Following that, we then create a new column, `class_reduced`, that will be used to stratify our data for testing and training to make sure we have a proportional distribution of rarer classes in both data sets.
 The value from the `gz2_class` is used to create the values for this new column, with very rare classes being combined into more general classes and super rare classes being placed into a single group.

-Finally, we save our 239,267 row, 45 column DataFrame to a SQLite database.
+Finally, we save our 239,267 row, 45 column DataFrame to an SQLite database, `galaxy_data.sqlite`.

 ### Images
 The original images found in `images_gz2.zip` and extracted to `data\images\` are 424×424 color jpg files.
-A function was written to find the central feature and crop and/or scale the down the image into a 106×106 grayscale png files using the following steps.
+A function was written to find the central feature and crop and/or scale down the image into a 106×106 grayscale png files using the following steps.

 1. Read image with OpenCV from JPG
 2. Convert to grayscale